jlevy/leximetry/README.md

   expect *mostly* consistent results at the precision of a 1-to-5 score.
   This makes the measurement repeatable and inexpensive.

+- **Fixed:** Doesn't change over time.
+  A score assigned today to be the same in a year on the same document.

 - **Discriminative:** The attribute helps decide the nature of a piece of writing in a useful way.

-- **Fixed:** Doesn't change over time.
-  We want to minimize the chances of some

 None of these are perfectly achievable goals for a measurement.
 For example, a work that is factual today might become non-factual in a year, depending on external events.
 But they are generally still good goals.

-There are several possible attributes of text that I deliberately did try to capture in these metrics:

-- Dimensions that are inherently difficult to assess.
+This does lead to excluding some attributes:

+- "Appropriateness" relates to a specific audience so is not descriptive.

-  For example, "creativity" or "originality" are certainly attributes of writing, but it human assessments are highly variable and it's almost impossible to say whether the creativity comes from the writer or is simply being copied (especially by an LLM).
+- "Creativity" or "originality" are not measurable.
+  It's almost impossible to say whether the creativity comes from the writer or is simply being copied (especially by an LLM).

-- Dimensions that reflect how a work relates to a specific audience, like appropriateness for a given audience.

-- Dimensions that change over time, like "notability."

-- Dimensions that tend to be assessed quite differently by different people, like "offensiveness," "controversiality," or "bias."
-  Having them within the middle of the "harmlessness" metric seems like a reasonable compromise that will tend to produce consistent assessments.
-  It's worth marking offensive content but clearly distinguishing it from things that may lead to physical harm.
+- "Notability" is not fixed.
+  A post that is notable today is not notable in a year.

+- "Offensiveness" and "bias" are hard to measure since opinions can be so variable.
+  Instead we use "sensitivity" to capture presence of potentially offensive content.
-  We may not agree on how offensive something is, but we can agree how likely some people will find it offensive.
+  Opinions on what is offensive differ, but we often can agree that a significant number of people will find specific content offensive.

-- Dimensions that would largely be used to filter content and better handled by dedicated classifiers, like fraudulent content or spam.

-There are a few other attributes I've considered and might make sense to add to the list, if they add enough value:
+There are a few other attributes I've considered and might make sense to add to the
+list:

 - *Facetiousness* could be helpful.
-  *Humor* is probably more confusing as a name for this dimension, since it implies perceptions of the reader.
+  *Humor* may seem like a good attribute but it's a confusing name for this dimension, since it implies perceptions of the reader.
   ("Maybe that's a joke but it's not funny!")
 Also, although one might think facetiousness is the opposite of sincerity, it's actually a distinct dimension.
   For example, something can be facetious and sincere (like a humorous compliment) or facetious and insincere (like a trolling comment).

-- *Practical utility* could possibly distinguish artistry or entertainment from practical information.
+- *Utility* could possibly distinguish artistry or entertainment from practical, useful information.

 ## Scoring Instructions